Work for Racing Welfare

 What is in it for you?

-You will enjoy working alongside and learning from an inspiring and knowledgeable team of executives, committee members and trustees on the Welfare Committee who also have a passion for human welfare.
-You will have the opportunity to develop your board member skills and there maybe opportunity to progress to a trustee position after 12 months.
+You will enjoy working alongside and learning from an inspiring and knowledgeable team of executives, committee members and trustees.
+You will have the opportunity to develop your board member skills and there may be opportunity to progress to a trustee position after 12 months.

 How do you apply?